-The core system has no dependencies outside Gambit, but the standard
+The core system has no outside depencies, but the standard

-library has several mostly optional dependencies.
+library has some mostly optional dependencies.
 The only hard dependency

-and generally useful enough to warrant being present by default;
+enough to warrant being present in the standard library and enabled by default;

 you can still disable them if you want for a minimal installation.